MIYABI Coat from KAMIKAZE COLLECTION is our #1 seller...by FAR!

 - Once you're finished, thoroughly inspect the vehicle (use a flashlight!) to make sure there are no dark spots remaining.
 Once this dries / cures, it can only be removed via machine polishing.

-- Work out of direct sunlight, preferrably in a garage.
+- Work out of direct sunlight, preferably in a garage.
 Do not apply in temperatures below about 50 degrees.
 During very high temperatures / humidity, reduce the amount of time between application and removal.

 - IF you should allow the product to sit on the surface too long, it will become tacky / sticky.
 If this happens, apply more product right over top if it, and immediately remove.